Harnessing Test-time Adaptation for NLU tasks Involving Dialects of English: Introduction

-These natural linguistic variations pose significant challenges to NLP.
+These natural linguistic variations pose significant challenges to NLP models.
 Specifically, existing works have shown serious gaps with Large Language Models when processing Standard American English versus other forms of English.
-These gaps have been shown for bias in hate speech datasets \citet{sap-etal-2019-risk}, dependency parsing \cite{blodgett-etal-2018-twitter}, automated speech recognition \cite{doi:10.1073/pnas.1915768117}, syntactic processing \cite{ziems2023multi}, exhibition of harmful stereotypes of speakers of AAE \cite{hofmann2024dialectprejudicepredictsai}, exhibition of stereotyping, demeaning content, etc. towards speakers of non-SAE dialects \cite{fleisig-etal-2024-linguistic}.
+These gaps have been demonstrated, in the case of bias in hate speech datasets \citet{sap-etal-2019-risk}, dependency parsing \cite{blodgett-etal-2018-twitter}, etc. In addition, the most extensive English dialectal benchmark, DialectBENCH \cite{faisal-etal-2024-dialectbench} only covers a quarter of documented dialects of English (19/77) \cite{ewave}.
+Dialects are constantly changing and evolving, and it is infeasible to build a dataset for every single dialect.

-Another challenge is the significant number of English varieties. \citet{ewave} alone have documented 77 diatopic varieties of English, however DialectBench~\citet{faisal-etal-2024-dialectbench}, the most developed dialectal benchmark, only cover 19 varieties, many tasks of which are not equivalent.
-Building benchmarks and datasets also requires a significant amount of expense and annotation, which makes fine-tuning on labeled datasets more difficult to achieve.

-Recent trends in computer vision (CV), however, shows a promising new field, test-time adaptation (TTA), which can overcome these challenges.
-Test-time adaptation can potentially adapt an LLM trained on one dialect to another unseen dialect during inference time.
-In this paper, we study the use of one such TTA method, SHOT~\cite{shot}, in dialectal adaptation.
-We are the first to study dialectal adaptation using a TTA technique.
-We perform our evaluations across four dialects: SAE, Indian, Nigerian, and Singaporean across selected dialectal GLUE tasks.
+Recent trends in computer vision (CV), however, show a promising new field, test-time domain adaptation (TTDA), which can overcome these challenges.
+TTDA can potentially adapt an LLM trained on one dialect to another unseen dialect during inference.
+In this paper, we study the use of one such TTDA method, SHOT~\cite{shot}, in dialectal adaptation.
+SHOT is a foundational TTDA technique which uses k-means clustering to align the embedding of a classifier from the source domain to the target domain.
+We are the first to study dialectal adaptation using a TTDA technique.
+We perform our evaluations across four dialects: SAE, IndE, NgE, and SingE.
+We generate the respective dialectal version of GLUE in each of the above English dialects using Multi-VALUE~\citep{ziems2023multi}, a robust English dialectal translation system.
 We compare SHOT performance against in-dialectal finetuning and cross-dialectal finetuning.
-Our results indicate that: (1) the wider the dialectal gap, the more effective SHOT is; (2) SHOT consistently improves the performance of models finetuned on SAE datasets and commonly outperforms models in-dialectal finetuned models; (3) cross-dialectal finetuning sometimes outcompetes in-dialectal finetuning.
+Our results indicate that: (1) the wider the dialectal gap between the source dialect (the dialect the model is finetuned on) and the target dialect (the dialect the model is evaluated on), the more effective SHOT is; (2) SHOT consistently improves the performance of models finetuned on SAE datasets and commonly outperforms models in-dialectal finetuned models; (3) cross-dialectal finetuning sometimes outcompetes in-dialectal finetuning.